 My reverent and intentional approach to education reflects my personal outlook on life, and is aligned with my continual dedication to myself as both a teacher and person.
 Being present and authentic with the young child, intentionality, humor, creating beauty with and for the child, humility and daily self reflection, trusting/respecting each child’s unique process of growth, and modeling reverence for all aspects of life is the synopsis of my personal teaching philosophy.
 In today’s world technology and fast paced lifestyles dominate our reality making it all the more crucial that we as educators create a safe haven for childhood: where children can grow in alignment with their truest highest selves and give back to society what has been lost and or forgotten.

-I am excited and humbled by the opportunity to be a teacher to your child during this incredible period of growth in their lives.
-I am looking forward to getting to know you and your child as we play and learn together.
+I am excited and humbled by the opportunity to be a teacher to your child during this incredible and magical period of growth in their lives.